-As per the State/Territory level, the capital city and balance of state projections were taken from Series B in the Population Projections publication.
-A revised 30 June 2004 ERP base was used, with assumptions reflecting historically observed region-specific patterns of fertility, mortality, overseas migration and internal migration.
-The Queensland projections acted as control totals.
+As per the State/Territory level, the capital city and balance of State projections used assumptions updated from the Population Projections publication.
+30 June 2007 ERP base population was used, with assumptions reflecting historically observed region-specific patterns of fertility, mortality, overseas migration and internal migration.
+The New South Wales projections acted as control totals.